AndrewDamico/Viper/_sources/docs/Hardware.md

 ```
 *the VIPER Parmenides II Prototype showing its screen and camera image at night (Neural Compute Stick not pictured*

-The VIPER (Parmenides) consists of:
+The VIPER Parmenides II Prototype:
 * the Raspberry Pi 4+ single board computer with 8 GB of onboard memory.
 * a full board aluminum heatsink
 * a 256 MB Micro SD Card with read/write speeds optimized for running applications